Sean Connery, Actor And The Original James Bond, Dies At 90

 Connery was Scottish to the core — he had the word Scotland tattooed on his arm.
 A member of the Scottish National Party, he ardently supported secession from Great Britain.

 In 1999, he addressed hundreds of party activists before a vote.
-Despite that, the Queen of England knighted him the next year.
+Despite that, the queen of England knighted him the next year.

 Sir Sean Connery will be remembered many ways — as an old-fashioned male sex symbol, a financial patron of the arts and a beloved son of Edinburgh — and, of course, for his many roles.

-A cult favorite part comes in the film version of Rudyard Kipling's The Man Who Would Be King, where Connery stars alongside his real-life friend Michael Caine.
+A cult favorite comes in the film version of Rudyard Kipling's The Man Who Would Be King in which Connery stars alongside his real-life friend Michael Caine.
 When it all goes wrong, they're marched to the edge of a cliff.

 As Connery's character prepares to meet his death, he remains defiant to the last moment.
 Still wearing his crown, he sings.